 Is one better than the other?
 Is there even a difference?
 These are both important questions that should be addressed before property tax season rolls around.

 At The Hegwood Group, we don’t believe in leaving our clients in the dark when it comes to their property taxes for multi-family homes.
-Prepare for next property tax season by educating yourself.
+Prepare for the next property tax season by educating yourself.
 Find out the answers to the most common questions on this issue and take a look at some of the pros and cons for each property tax situation.

 What’s the Difference Between Single and Multi-Family Homes?